Developer Guide

 Show more specific error messages for our features: The current

-command).
-We plan to allow the error message to throw more specific errors:Invalid Command Format! edu/ is part of the resume command and not the add command.
+add,edit,resume,filter,find,sort, anddeletecommand requires prefixes such ast/ands/as their parameters.
+This may be confusing for users as they may input the wrong prefix for a command (e.g. inputedu/inaddcommand instead of in theresumecommand).
+We plan to allow the error message to throw more specific errors:Invalid Command Format! edu/ is part of the resume command and not the add command. -

 Improve help command functionality by making it easier for CLI users: Makes it so that the